 8- Mike Connor: [calling outside his house] C.K.
 Dexter Haven!
 Oh, C.K.
 Dexter Haven!

 C.K Dexter Heaven: [coming to the door in his pajamas] What’s up?

 9- Tracy Lord: South Bend, it sounds almost like dancing!

 10- [Mike burps]

 C. K. Dexter Heaven: Excuse me.

 Liz Imbrie [to Uncle Willie] So that makes you…

 Uncle Willie [to Liz] Available!

-Ok, I could go on and on, but I think you’ve got the point.
-In this film, there are not only many great lines, but also many unforgettable scenes.
-My favourite one is when Tracy and Dinah decide to welcome Mike and Elizabeth in a very exaggerate way.
+Ok, I could go on and on but I think you’ve got the point.
+In this film, there are not only many great lines but also many unforgettable scenes.
+My favourite one is when Tracy and Dinah decide to welcome Mike and Elizabeth in a very exaggerated way.
 What I also love about this scene is that they are speaking French and their accent is absolutely adorable.
 The dialogues in this scene are also a delight.
 What about watching this scene now?

 Well, it was a great fun for me to review one of my most favourite movies of the 40’s in honour of Katharine Hepburn’s birthday.
-This Chef-d’oeuvre of the screwball comedy is certainly a movie every Katharine Hepburn’s fans should see.
+This chef-d’oeuvre is certainly a movie every Katharine Hepburn’s fans should see.
 I want to thank Margaret Perry for having created this swell blogathon.
 Of course, I invite you to read the other entries by clicking on the following link: